 The use of telemedicine – a corollary of well structured ambulatory care – is also an essential asset in limiting hospital overcrowding.
 Telemedicine platforms exploded in China with the spread of the coronavirus.
 They enabled remote monitoring of contaminated patients and continuity of care for confined patients.
 Teleconsultations allow caregivers to protect themselves and carry out initial detections virtually by asking about the symptoms.
 However, low penetration of telemedicine and rapid mobilization of teleconsultation platforms constitutes a major barrier.

-Hucu is a free messaging application that’s HIPAA compliant.
+Hucu.ai is a Free Hipaa compliant messaging.
 When deployed in hospitals, it helps the staff to coordinate amongst themselves and better plan and prepare for daily activities at the hospital.
 It facilitates communication not just between the hospital staff but also between the doctors and the patients/family.
-So in cases where tele sessions are possible, Hucu can be used to monitor patients remotely and securely.
+So in cases where tele sessions are possible, Hucu.ai can be used to monitor patients remotely and securely.
 It helps with lowering the number of patients visiting the hospitals and overcrowding so that hospital capacity can be reserved for severe or critical patients.

 Hucu Facilitates Telehealth Consultation Sessions